Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Deploy-Connectivity-Resources-With-Custom-Settings.md

 }
 ```

-If you wish to deploy the Connectivity resources to a different subscription context than the one used for core resources, please refer to our guide for [Multi-Subscription deployment][wiki_provider_configuration_multi].
+If you wish to deploy the connectivity resources to a different subscription context than the one used for core resources, please refer to our guide for [multi-subscription deployment][wiki_provider_configuration_multi].

 ### `variables.tf`